 Picture from http://www.observers.france24.com

 Another terrorist attack hitting Paris?
 I immediately searched for more news and found tweets by FOX News that supported this headline.
 Digging deeper, it was not long until I found French Prosecutor Rémy Heitz’s statement saying that “nothing shows that it’s an intentional act,” and that the start of the fire was “likely accidental.”
-I was irritated that such fake tweets had made it into my feed because that means that people I know do not check where the news they share are coming from.
-What made it even worse was that once some (very) fake videos of the burning Notre Dame with an edited audio track shouting Allahu Akbar (Arabic for “God is great”) made its way to twitter, an anti-Muslim conspiracy was born.
+The fact that fake tweets had made it into my feed means that people I know do not fact-check the news they share.
+Once some (very) fake videos of the burning Notre Dame with an edited audio track shouting Allahu Akbar (Arabic for “God is great”) made its way to twitter, an anti-Muslim conspiracy was born.

 So here are the first two lessons that the Notre Dame fire taught me about digital conversations: